-- (5) Adopt the standards set forth by the United States Green Building Council (USGBC); Leadership in Energy and Environmental Design (LEED) as guiding criteria for achieving sustainable design in the development and remodeling of airport facilities. - (6) Apply EONS and LEED criteria as a significant factor when reviewing tenant development/redevelopment projects and provide incentives to encourage sustainable design features. - (7) Develop language within all new leases, agreements and contracts that supports the Authority's sustainability initiatives. - (8) Require the Authority's lessees and contractors to comply with the terms and conditions of their agreements pertaining to sustainability. - (9) Establish a work environment that maximizes our employee assets and stimulates an atmosphere of innovation, productivity, pride, and a personal commitment to sustainability. - (10) Take a leadership role in sustainability initiatives that strengthen the social well-being and community relationships with visitors, airport stakeholders and the public we serve.
+- (4) Review and evaluate all new programs and projects in terms of addressing all three pillars of sustainability, in a balanced, holistic and measurable approach; - (5) Analyze the life cycle operating costs and impacts of the Authority's facilities, operations and services, using a Total Cost of Ownership approach to determine project feasibility and economic sustainability; - (6) Adopt the standards set forth by the United States Green Building Council's Leadership in Energy and Environmental Design (LEED) and/or other green design and construction standards as guiding criteria for achieving sustainable design in the development and remodeling of Airport facilities; - (7) Apply the three pillars of sustainability, LEED, and other green construction criteria as a significant factor when reviewing tenant development/redevelopment projects and provide incentives to encourage sustainable design features; - (8) Develop language within all new leases, agreements and contracts that supports the Authority's sustainability initiatives; - (9) Require the Authority's lessees and contractors to comply with the terms and conditions of their agreements pertaining to sustainability; - (10) Establish a work environment that maximizes the Authority's employee assets and stimulates an atmosphere of innovation, productivity, pride, and a personal commitment to sustainability; and - (11) Take a leadership role in sustainability initiatives that strengthen the social well-being and community relationships with visitors, Airport stakeholders and the public the Authority serves.

+[Amended by Resolution No. 2019-0004 dated January 3, 2019.]
 [Adopted by Resolution No. 2008-0013 dated February 7, 2008.]

-PART 8.4 - MEDIA POLICY
+PART 8.4 - MEDIA

-SECTION 8.40 - ESTABLISHMENT OF MEDIA POLICY
+SECTION 8.40 - MEDIA RELATIONS

-PURPOSE: To establish a policy relating to media relations by the San Diego County
+PURPOSE: To assure effective media relations by the San Diego County Regional Airport

-Regional Airport Authority (the "Authority").
+Authority ("Authority").

-- (1) The Authority believes that effective communications with the media is an important factor in addressing the safety and security needs and public relations issues relating to the facilities and airports under its jurisdiction, including, without limitation, the San Diego International Airport.
-The Authority's Board of Directors recognizes the importance of establishing and adopting a media relations policy that sets forth the duties and responsibilities of the Authority's personnel in communicating with the media. - (2) The Authority's Executive Director or his or her designee, from time to time, may prepare, adopt, amend or modify guidelines relating to communications with the media by Authority personnel.
+(1) The Authority believes that effective communications with the media is an important factor in addressing the safety and security needs and public relations issues relating to the San Diego International Airport and the Authority.
+The Authority's Board of Directors recognizes the importance of establishing and adopting a media relations policy that sets forth the duties and responsibilities of Authority staff when communicating with the media.

+(2) The Authority's President/Chief Executive Officer or his or her designee, from time to time, may prepare, adopt, amend or modify guidelines relating to communications with the media by Authority staff.

-[Resolution No. 2002-02 dated Sep ptember 20, 2002.]
-[Superceded by Resolution No dated]
+[Amended by Resolution No. 2019-0004 dated January 3, 2019.]
+[Adopted by Resolution No. 2002-02 dated September 20, 2002.]